folio-org/mod-fqm-manager/docs/Migration.md

 ### Warnings

 Sometimes, things do not go as planned, and we cannot be backwards compatible.
-A suite of `Warning` classes are provided to handle common use cases:
+A suite of `Warning` classes are provided to handle common use cases, as described below.
+Generally, you should use the factory methods when creating an `AbstractSimpleMigrationStrategy`, and the builders when creating a custom migration.

 #### Entity type warnings